serg3295/nodeMCU-emmylua/README.md

       "/home/user/nodeMCU-emmylua"
     ]
 ```
-### Automatic including of annotation files (recommended)

-Since version 2.3.1 of **sumneko.lua** extension you can use new feature *Automatic adapt to the project environment*.

-The extension will try to determine the runtime environment by keywords from *config.json* and set the appropriate settings in *settings.json*.

-*Hint!* When starting new project you can type in short keyword `---esp32` or `---esp8266` followed by `Enter` into *any_file.lua* in workspace and environment will set up automatically.

-### Installing annotation files manually

 The **sumneko.lua** extension provides a number of parameters that are stored in .vscode/settings.json.

 You can set path to the directory with function annotations for esp8266 **OR** esp32 **OR** for esp32-idf3 in the setting ```"Lua.workspace.library"```.